-While this simple approach allows us to reject Assumption 3-the assumed irrelevance of vocal delivery that is implicit in much prior work-it is not directly applicable to many of the catchphrases that we identify.
-Most catchphrases are repeated with slight variations, which can range from the minor as the insertion of a stray "so" or the contraction of "I will" to "I'll."
+While the simple tests in Section 4.2.1 allow us to decisively reject the assumption that vocal delivery is irrelevant-an assumption that is implicit in much prior work-it is rare that naturalistic speech will permit such perfectly matched experiments.
+Even in the campaign context, most catchphrases are repeated with slight variations, which can range from the minor as the insertion of a stray "so" or the contraction of "I will" to "I'll."

 For example, on September 12, 2012, after Ansar al-Sharia's attack on the U.S. consulate in Benghazi, Obama stated, "We still face threats in this world, and we've got to remain vigilant.
-But that's why we will be relentless in our pursuit of those who attacked us vesterday.
+But that's why we will be relentless in our pursuit of those who attacked us yesterday.
 But that's also why, so long as I'm commander in chief, we will sustain the strongest military the world has ever known."
 His speech was highly modulated, with punctuated bursts of loudness and well-timed pauses.
-The next day, however, Obama delivered a listless and halting variant on this theme, stumbling over many of the same words.
-However, a direct comparison between two audio recordings does not allow us to test Assumption 3, because we cannot rule out the possibility that differences in respondent evaluations were due to minor differences in wording-his use of "There are still threats" instead of "We still face threats," or "we have to be relentless in pursuing" instead of "we will be relentless in our pursuit."
-To deal with this issue, we develop a "difference in differences" design that compares the pair of audio recordings, $\{t, a\}$ and $\{t', a'\}$, to the pair of utterance transcripts alone, t and t'.
+The next day, however, Obama delivered a listless and halting variant on this theme, stumbling over many of the same words-providing natural variation that seems well-suited for researchers seeking to evaluate the impact of vocal delivery.
+However, strictly speaking, a direct comparison between the two audio recordings does not allow us to test Assumption 3, because we cannot rule out the possibility that differences in respondent evaluations were due to minor differences in wording-his use of "There are still threats" instead of "We still face threats," or "we have to be relentless in pursuing" instead of "we will be relentless in our pursuit."

+To deal with this issue, we next develop a "difference in differences" design that compares the pair of audio recordings, $\{t, a\}$ and $\{t', a'\}$ , to the pair of utterance transcripts alone, tand t'.
 Intuitively, the goal of doing so is to measure the gap in evaluations for two audio utterances (differing in both transcript and vocal delivery), measure the gap in their textual versions (differing only in transcript), and subtract the textual gap from the audio gap to estimate the portion due to vocal delivery alone.
-Formally justifying this procedure requires one additional assumption, which we make explicit below.
+Formally justifying this procedure requires an additional assumption, which we make explicit below.
 Assumption 4 is only used in the context of Experiment 1.